Chorus-bdd/chorus-js-react-calculator/README.md

 And open a browser at localhost:3000

-Although you can run the app locally like this, for chorus testing a docker-compose.yml is included under ./e2e which will start up the app in a Docker container running node, and start up a Chorus and Selenium containers alongside to test it.
+Although you can run the app locally like this, for e2e testing a docker-compose.yml is included under ./e2e which will start up the app in a Docker container node image, and start up a Chorus and Selenium containers alongside it to test it.

 ### Running the e2e test suite with Chorus Docker